smar377/kubernetes/cka-with-practice-tests-udemy/13-lightning-labs/01-lightning-lab.md

 DEPLOYMENT        CONTAINER_IMAGE         READY_REPLICAS         NAMESPACE
 <deployment name> <container image used>  <ready replica count>  <Namespace>

-The data should be sorted by the increasing order of the deployment name.
+The data should be sorted by the increasing order of the Deployment name.

 ***Example:***
 DEPLOYMENT  CONTAINER_IMAGE   READY_REPLICAS  NAMESPACE